buddypress/buddypress/src/readme.txt

 = Where can I get the bleeding edge version of BuddyPress? =

 Check out the development trunk of BuddyPress via Subversion, from <a href="https://buddypress.svn.wordpress.org/trunk/">https://buddypress.svn.wordpress.org/trunk/</a>

+= How does BuddyPress make money? =

+This question comes up frequently, but is harder to answer than one might think.
+The short answer is that "BuddyPress" as a piece of software does not attempt to operate for-profit, but the volunteer developers behind the project either work for a company that is already using BuddyPress or providing consulting services, or are volunteers/freelancers/contractors generous enough to donate some time back to improving the software.

+If you are interested in supporting the BuddyPress project with monetary contributions, please consider a donation to the <a href="http://wordpressfoundation.org">WordPress Foundation</a>, or contact your favorite contributor directly for how they prefer to have their efforts rewarded.

 == Screenshots ==